bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/dataframe.md

 Apply a function to groups of rows in a DataFrame and return a DataFrame or Series of the same size.

-If the input DataFrame is lazy (i.e. its plan has not been evaluated yet) and *func* returns a Series, then the output will be lazy as well, and when the lazy output is evaluated, *func* will take batches of rows from the input DataFrame.
+If the input DataFrame is lazy (i.e. its plan has not been evaluated yet) and *func* returns a Series, then the output will be lazy as well.
+When the lazy output is evaluated, *func* will take batches of rows from the input DataFrame.
 In the cases where *func* returns a DataFrame or the input DataFrame is not lazy, each worker will call *func* on their entire local chunk of the input DataFrame.